How do I work with my self-healing process?

 The number 911 is to me also Archangel Michael’s date and number - a call for the police and angels.
 We can remember that too.

-Would you like to try the same process in your journaling or through a cosching session?
+Would you like to try the same process in your journaling or through a coaching session?

 * Think of a problem, attitude, area, situation, relationship, habit, location or the like you would like to change and improve.